 Are you just starting your birding adventure?
 Not sure what this crazy obsession is all about?

-This is a great bird book for absolute beginners.
-I originally read many years ago to try and get up to speed as quickly as possible.
+This is a great bird book for absolute birding beginners.
+I initially read this many years ago to try and get up to speed as quickly as possible.
 Even though it’s 20 years old, the information is still accurate and useful.
-It’s very easy to read and designed to skip around to the sections that are relevant to you.
+It’s effortless to read and designed to skip around to the sections that are relevant to you.

-Sibley gives great information to help make a positive identification.
-He offers advice on lots of topics, from sketching birds in the field to feathers shapes to an analysis of different birding gear.
+Sibley gives excellent information to help make a positive identification.
+In addition, he offers advice on many topics, from sketching birds in the field to feather shapes to analyzing different birding gear.

-Recently released, this book is the sequel to book #7.
-It follows the same concept as the original with birders sharing their wisdom and advice and what drives their passion for birds.
-It also covers a wide range of topics and it’s an easy book to skip around in and find your favorite articles.
+This book is the sequel to “Good Birders Don’t Wear White.”
+It follows the same concept as the original, with birders sharing their wisdom and advice and what drives their passion for birds.
+It also covers a wide range of topics, and it’s an easy book to skip around to find your favorite articles.

 I think most of us dream of the day we can drop everything and spend the year trying to see as many birds as possible.
 Warning!
 Reading any of these bird books will only make you want to pursue a “Big Year” even more!

-I originally checked it out from the library as an audio book and subsequently listened to it 3 times through.
-It does a nice job of introducing some of the oddities of the birding subculture and also illustrates how bird watching can turn into an obsession at the expense of your family.Purchase Now
+I initially checked it out from the library as an audiobook many years and subsequently listened to it three times.
+It does an excellent job of introducing some of the birding subculture’s oddities and illustrates how bird watching can turn into an obsession. 🙂

-Many of us have dreamed about completing our own “big year”.
-Now imagine hitting the road as a teenager without much money, mostly hitch hiking your way across the country and eating cat food to save money.
+Many of us have dreamed of completing our own “big year.”
+Now imagine hitting the road as a teenager without much money, mostly hitchhiking your way across the country and eating cat food to save money.

 I love this book for its adventure and insights into the birding subculture more than 40 years ago!
 Birding has come a long way.